Rev Up Your Local SEO in 2025 & Beyond

 About 46% of today’s online searches include location, revealing that people are looking for businesses in their local area or within a specific service area.

-Optimizing for local SEO provides search engines with the information they need to refer your business to shoppers in your surrounding area.
+Optimizing for local SEO provides search engines with the information they need to direct shoppers in your area to your business.

-Local SEO helps to deliver a more targeted list of relevant businesses to consumers looking for solutions your business provides.
+Local SEO helps to deliver a more targeted list of relevant businesses to consumers looking for solutions your company provides.

 While algorithms change constantly, the success of Local SEO focuses on these three core pillars: